 After a manuscript is accepted for publication, authors are asked to fill in a license form.
-At this stage the correspondent author will receive too the manuscript proofs for review (but text cannot be rewritten at this stage).
+At this stage the correspondent author will receive too the manuscript proofs for review (but please note that text cannot be rewritten at this stage).